 What Is the Difference Between White Bass and White Perch?

-White bass (Morone chrysops), or silver bass, and white perch (Morone americana) are fairly closely related to each other, as the white perch is actually no perch at all, but belongs to the wider bass family.
+White bass (Morone chrysops), or silver bass, and white perch (Morone americana) are closely related.
+The white perch isn’t an actual perch but belongs to the broader bass family.
 Hence, both species are part of the Moronidae, the temperate basses.

 That’s the reason for their close resemblance!
-Nonetheless, it is possible to tell them apart, if you know where to look and what features to check for.
+Nonetheless, it is possible to tell them apart if you know where to look and what features to check.

-However, most white perch will have one very clear and distinct line along their sides; their lateral line.
-On most fish, this feature will really stick out, making it much more simple to identify your catch.
+However, most white perch will have an apparent and distinct line along their sides; their lateral line.
+This feature will really stick out on most fish, making it much more straightforward to identify your catch.

-Of course, white bass also have a lateral line, but theirs is most commonly very faint and barely visible, also due to their many other lines that are present along their sides.
+Of course, white bass also have a lateral line, but theirs is most commonly very faint and barely visible due to the many other lines present along their flanks.

 The difference in body size can also be a reliable indicator when trying to identify your catch.
 Of course, this only works with bigger fish!

 The average length of white bass is about 10 to 12 inches, while its average weight is about 1 pound.
-The average length of a white perch is around 7-10 inches and its average weight lies somewhere around 8 to 10 ounces.
+The average size of a white perch is around 7-10 inches, and its average weight lies somewhere around 8 to 10 ounces.

 So, even though there is a slight difference in their average sizes, we have to look at their maximum length and weight in order to be able to tell them apart.

-The reported maximum length of white bass is 17.7 inches and it can reach a maximum weight of just over 6lb.
-White perch, on the other hand, have a maximum length of 15 inches but do not exceed a weight of about 3lb, making them both the shorter and the considerably lighter species of the two.
+The reported maximum length of white bass is 17.7 inches, and it can reach a maximum weight of just over 6lb.
+On the other hand, white perch have a maximum length of 15 inches but do not exceed a weight of about 3lb, making them both the shorter and the considerably lighter species of the two.

-Another fairly sure way of telling the difference between white bass and white perch is the so-called fin test.
-All you have to do is to pull up or lift your catches dorsal fin (the spiny one on its back).
+The so-called fin test is another reasonably sure way of telling the difference between white bass and white perch.
+All you have to do is pull up or lift your catch’s dorsal fin (the spiny one on its back).

-As the white perch’s first dorsal fin, the spiny one, and its second dorsal fin, the soft one, are in some way connected to each other, both fins will erect when you start to lift the fish’s first dorsal fin.
+As the white perch’s first dorsal fin, the spiny one, and its second dorsal fin, the soft one, are in some way connected, both fins will erect when you start to lift the fish’s first dorsal fin.

 On the contrary, the white bass’ dorsal fins are not connected and won’t erect simultaneously when lifting the first dorsal fin.